 Banana leaves ( to steam in.)

-1. Leave the rice to soak in water for 5-6 hours.
+1. Rinse the rice till the water comes out clear.
+It takes a while.
+Leave the rice to soak in fresh cold water for 5-6 hours.
+Change the water a couple of times.

-2. Steam them in a bamboo steamer i a nice even layer on some damp cloth or some baking paper for about 30-40 minutes.
+2. Drain the rice.
+Steam them in a bamboo steamer i a nice even layer on some damp cloth or some baking paper for about 30-40 minutes.

 Preparations of the leaves and wrapping: